projectcalico/vpp-dataplane/docs/config/corepinning.md

-# Core Pinning for Calico/VPP
+# VPP core Pinning for Calico/VPP

-This patch adds support in VPP for pinning workers to the CPU cores that are assigned by a static allocator.
+VPP has support for pinning workers to the CPU cores that are assigned by a static allocator.

 When kubernetes is configured to run with a [static allocator](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy
-) and that VPP starts with requests.CPU equal to limits.CPU and both integer numbers.
+) and the VPP pod starts with a specification where requests.CPU is equal to limits.CPU and an integer number.

 having VPP configured with